mfarhadhossain/SearchSensei/USER_GUIDE.md

 ![Screenshot of search query](./screenshots/query-search.png) When SearchSensei detects sensitive information in a search query, it prompts you to review and sanitize it before proceeding.

-1. **Sanitization Prompt**: If sensitive terms are detected, a dialog appears with each term highlighted.
+1. **Sanitization Prompt**: If sensitive terms are detected based on your privacy settings, a dialog appears with each term highlighted.
+Sensitive categories (e.g., "Name," "Location") are predefined, but you can adjust them on the Preferences page.

    ![Screenshot of query sanitization dialog](./screenshots/query-sanitization-dialog.png)